andre-carvalho/deter-b-sync-data-client/README.md

 # deter-b-sync-data-client
 Using the PHP with cURL over DETER-B service API to create a client that synchronize data.
+Additionally, we implement one script to check status of synchronize process and send email to admin.

 ## About dependencies